Team-5176/yagslDemo2/README.md

 ## Simulation

 Run Photonvision in the background.
-For macOS with Java 17, and the Photonvision release saved in `~/code/photonvision/`, type this into the terminal (change version accordingly):
+With Photonvision release saved in `~/code/photonvision/`, type this into the terminal (change version accordingly):

 ```zsh
 $ java -jar ~/code/photonvision/photonvision-v2025.3.1-macarm64.jar